-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Develo opment ED1 - Employment Growth The Council will work with landowners and business representatives and will produce an updated Economic Development Strategy which, in conjunction with land use policies, will ensure economic development in appropriate locations.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Deve elopment ED1 - Employment Growth The Council will work with landowners and business representatives and will produce an updated Economic Development Strategy which, in conjunction with land use policies, will ensure economic development in appropriate locations.
 Sustainable economic growth where high value skills enhancement meets local employment opportunities is not achieved.
 The Council support the delivery of priorities in the Economic Development Strategy which is updated regularly to reflect the local economic climate and local employment opportunities.
 The Council supports the development of numerous projects which seek to achieve sustainable economic growth and increase local employment opportunities such as the enhancement of the District's commercial centres, the development of a skills training academy; and the enhancement of London Southend Airport.
 Employment levels in the District will be used as an indication of success.
-The proportion of employment development within 30 minutes public transport time is recorded as part of the Annual Monitoring Report.
-National Indicators NI 171: New business registration rate.
-NI 172: Percentage of small businesses in an area showing employment growth.
-NI 175: Access to services and facilities by public transport, walking and cycling.
-Core Indicators BD1: Total amount of additional employment floorspace - by type.
-BD2: Total Amount of employment floorspace on previously developed land - by type.
-BD3: Employment land available - by type.
-BD4: Total amount of floorspace for 'town centre uses'.
+The proportion of employment development within 30 minutes public transport time is recorded as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The Council will also monitor the total amount of additional employment floorspace by type and employment land available by type as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+Data will be monitored according the national Single Data List where necessary.

 Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Develo pment ED2 - London Southend Airport The Council will produce a Joint Area Action Plan in conjunction with Southend Borough Council that will set out how the Council will ensure that London Southend Airport's economic potential is realised in a manner that balances environmental and social considerations.
 Stakeholders will be engaged with as part of the Joint Area Action Plan.
 Failure to work effectively with key partners and stakeholders to realise the airport and surrounding area's potential.
 The Council will work closely with key partners and stakeholders to ensure the delivery of the Joint Area Action Plan for London Southend Airport and environs.
 Employment uses developed in and around London Southend Airport will be recorded by the Council.
-Core Indicators BD1: Total amount of additional employment floorspace - by type.
-BD3: Employment land available - by type.

-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Devel opment ED3 - Existing Employment Land Existing employment allocations will be protected from inappropriate development which would undermine their function in providing job opportunities through the management of development.
+ED3 - Existing Employment Land Existing employment allocations will be protected from inappropriate development which would undermine their function in providing job opportunities through the management of development.
 Loss of existing employment land to alternative uses not protected.
 The reallocation of "bad neighbour" industrial estates for alternative residential uses is not delivered due to difficulties in land assembly, reluctance for owners to relocate business, and/or lack of available alternative locations for businesses.
 Existing employment land which is well used, sustainable and strategically located will be protected through the development management process.
 Identified "bad neighbour" industrial estates will be allocated for alternative residential uses through the Allocations Development Plan Document.
 The Council will work with landowners, developers, business representatives and other stakeholders to ensure this is delivered.
-Alternative employment land will be allocated through the Allocations Development Plan Document.
-The Council will work with landowners, developers, business representatives and other stakeholders to ensure this is delivered and that displaced businesses are suitable relocated.
-The use and development of employment land is monitored as part of the Annual Monitoring Report.
-Core Indicators BD3: Employment land available - by type.
+The use and development of employment land is monitored as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The Council will also monitor employment land available by type as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.